Year Listed: 2011

 In 1994, the City of Arvada purchased the site and surrounding land for open space.
 A fence has been constructed and friends and descendants installed a stone marker noting the site; however vandals continue to cause significant damage to the graves and markers.
 Many of the headstones have been stolen or broken beyond repair.
 Cyclists, equestrians and hikers, unaware of the significance of the site, use the cemetery for recreational purposes, inadvertently knocking over grave markers and causing harm to native plants.
 If the cemetery is not protected and properly researched and interpreted, preservationists fear that the site will be lost to time, vandalism and neglect.

 Matthew Prythero, a local high school student, has served as a tireless and passionate advocate for the cemetery by publishing an informational website, fundraising, organizing investigatory work with ground penetrating radar, and coordinating with the City of Arvada to have Ralston Cemetery designated on the Colorado State Register of Historic Properties.
-Colorado Preservation plans to spearhead a collaborative effort between Matthew, the Arvada Historical Society, the City of Arvada and historic cemetery experts to develop and implement a comprehensive preservation plan for the site.
+Colorado Preservation spearheaded a collaborative effort between Matthew, the Arvada Historical Society, the City of Arvada and historic cemetery experts to develop and implement a comprehensive preservation plan for the site.

 Restoration efforts began in 2013 with work on the markers as a result of a partnership between Colorado Cemetery Conservation, LLC, the City of Arvada and the Raslton Cemetery Association.
 Work continued in 2014 with construction of a new cemetery entrance and ongoing restoration and maintenance of the gardens around the original entrance.
 The cemetery was officially Saved in 2016.